This spot has been added by

 Lionfish are common in the shallow seagrass beds facing the beach.

-How to go snorkeling in South Beach?
+How to go snorkeling at South Beach

 South Beach Aqaba Marine Park snorkeling map